 Carrington College is currently monitoring the COVID-19 situation.
 Please visit the links below for the most current campus availability information as well as resources available to you.

-If you have any questions, please feel free to reach out to your campus president.
+If you have any questions, please reach out to your campus leader.

 Campus Operations Overview

 In response to the on-going concerns relative to Coronavirus COVID-19, we have shifted all campuses to limited-access-mode.
 Please see below for campus-specific information.

 Carrington College Campuses returned to on-site instruction May 26:

 - Las Vegas

 Carrington College Campuses returning to on-site instruction June 8th: